MikeHorn-git/Arch-Osint/README.md

 * [Onionsearch](https://github.com/megadose/OnionSearch)                - OnionSearch is a script that scrapes urls on different .onion search engines.
 * [Osintgram](https://github.com/Datalux/Osintgram)                     - Osintgram is a OSINT tool on Instagram.
 * [Osintmap](https://map.malfrats.industries/)                          - A map of OSINT tools.
-* [Osrframework](https://github.com/i3visio/osrframework)               - OSRFramework, is focused on providing API and tools to perform more accurate online researches.
-* [Pepe](https://github.com/woj-ciech/pepe)                             - Collect information about email addresses from Pastebin.
 * [Phoneinfoga](https://github.com/sundowndev/phoneinfoga)              - Information gathering framework for phone numbers.
 * [Phonia](https:/$/github.com/coredamage/phonia)                        - Phonia Toolkit is one of the most advanced toolkits to scan phone numbers using only free resources.
 * [Photon](https://github.com/s0md3v/Photon)                            - Incredibly fast crawler designed for OSINT.